HugoBlox/theme-academic-cv/content/authors/admin/_index.md

     url: https://www.unamur.be

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include software testing, software product lines and behavioural modeling.
+bio: My research interests include software testing, software product lines and behavioural modelling.

 # Interests to show in About widget
 interests: